 You can also reflect the concept or ideas you just heard communicated from the other person to reinforce that you understood and heard what they said.
 This is particularly important in your intimate relationships or in conflict situations.

 For example, the other person might say, “I feel really hurt when you don't help me clean up after dinner.”
 You might summarize and restate, “So what I'm hearing you say is that when I don't help you clean up, it causes you pain.”
 You reflect words back to show you understood them correctly and that you care what was communicated.

 4. Empathize, sympathize, and show interest.

 You can show your interest and connection in a conversation through your own expressions, body language, and words.

 Nod in agreement to show you are engaged and listening.
 Lean forward toward the other person.
 Smile or show concern appropriately.
 Offer words of affirmation and kindness.
 Give a hand squeeze or a warm touch on the shoulder to show empathy.

-These subtle communications speak volumes about your level of engagement, concern, and interest.
+These subtle communications speak volumes about your level of engagement, understanding, and interest.

 5. Practice silence.